nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Solaris Weirdness
 '''''''''''''''''

 If using domain resolution order, Solaris 10 gets the group resolution correct for short named AD users.
-Solaris 11 does not (currently).
-Groups show fqdn for users, so resolution does not work.
+Solaris 11 does not unless you are on SRU 11.4.7.4.0 or newer.

 Situational Options
 -------------------